camp-lab-tud/camp-lab-website/opportunities/index.md

 ## BSc and MSc theses

+We offer **Bachelor thesis (BSc)** and  **Master thesis (MSc)** opportunities in Aerospace Engineering with a focus aerospace materials and structures.
+Our projects combine experimental testing, advanced modeling, and data-driven approaches to address challenges **composite materials** and **manufacturing**.
+Whether you are interested in machine learning for permeability prediction or sustainable thermoplastic composite manufacturing, you can find a list of available topics below.

 - [ Machine learning-based flow predictions in 2D mesostructures and 3D microstructures](https://surfdrive.surf.nl/index.php/s/FDT3JY8N97GqTnQ) with [Jimmy Jean](../members/jimmy-jean).

 Interested in joining our group but cannot find your dream subject above?